 Our testers, aged 3 to 6, all loved the ski while their parents loved the worry-free, weather-resistant frame for when the bike was accidentally left outside during a snowstorm.

 FirstBIKE’s molded nylon baskets are also top notch as they are strong enough to withstand anything your child can fill them with, even large rocks.
 In fact, we found the basket to be much stronger than the zip-ties used to adhere the basket to the bike.
 The baskets are available for $15 and can attach to any bike via a zip-tie.

-An exceptional bike to buy for toddlers to 18-months to three; as they may outgrow it by 5.
+An exceptional bike to buy for toddlers 2 to 3 years old.
 Unmatched in safety features and durability, the FirstBIKE is sure to be well-loved by toddlers and parents alike.
 Due to the flexing of the frame, we do not recommend the FirstBIKE for taller or heavier kids older than three.